8 Common Types of Flowers for Your Wedding

 7. Myrtle gives a nod to British royal wedding bouquets.

-Myrtles are the ideal summer flower with the blooming season starting in mid-may and early June.
+Myrtles are the ideal summer flower with the blooming season starting in mid-May and early June.
 Crepe Myrtles come in various colors, from white and purple to shades of pink and red.

 As a nod to Queen Victoria’s 1840 wedding, myrtle is included in all British royal bouquets.
 These blooms also pair well with heavy petal flowers such as peonies, ranunculus, and roses.